Location & Position

 • Carried oxygenated blood from placenta to fetus

-• After birth: Vein obliterates (closes) → becomes ligamentum teres
+• After birth: obliterates → becomes ligamentum teres

-Easy Memory: "Round ligament = Remnant of Umbilical vein" (R-R-U pattern)
+Memory: "Round ligament = Remnant of umbilical vein" (R-R-U)

 3. Coronary Ligaments